 Twenty miles up the road is Stovepipe Wells where Mosaic Canyon and the sand dunes are located, a great place to watch the sunset.
-Scotty's Castle (which is closed for restoration) will be beyond striking distance if you spend the morning at the sites surrounding Furnace Creek.
-After your first day of fun, there's a good chance you'll want to stay longer.

-Artist's Palette is made from multicolored volcanic hues, best viewed in afternoon light.
+Artist's Palette, made of volcanic rocks with multicolored hues, is best viewed in afternoon light.